 Our law firm has handled many cases involving these commercial vehicles and large trucks.
-In some of these cases the trucks caused wrecks by changing lanes improperly or struck cars from behind.
+In some of these cases, the trucks caused wrecks by changing lanes improperly or struck cars from behind.
 Others were the result of trucks pulling into a roadway or turning off of a highway and blocking the path of oncoming cars.
-A number of these cases have involved Freightliner trucks, which have an extra long front hood that causes cars in front of the truck to be hidden from the truck driver's view.
+A number of these cases have involved Freightliner trucks, which have an extra-long front hood that causes cars in front of the truck to be hidden from the truck driver's view.
 We were able to show that simple mirrors, like those used on school buses, could have been purchased to cheaply eliminate this problem.
 Large settlements for our clients who had been badly injured were obtained.

-A successful result was achieved for an Augusta, Georgia woman who was involved in a low impact collision with a tractor trailer rig on I-20 in Haralson County.
+A successful result was achieved for an Augusta, Georgia woman who was involved in a low impact collision with a tractor-trailer rig on I-20 in Haralson County.
 The trucking company alleged that the collision could not have caused the meniscus tears to our client's knees.
 With the help of our client's treating physician and the collection of prior medical records, we were able to show that the low impact collision was indeed the cause of our client's knee problems and appropriate compensation was paid.

 In another case, an automobile driver from Monroe County died and his passenger was severely injured in a head-on collision with a truck driver.
-The truck driver had crossed the center line of the roadway and drove into the path of our clients' car.
+The truck driver had crossed the centerline of the roadway and drove into the path of our clients' car.
 Discovery of questionable truck driver hiring practices added considerable value to these cases.

 A significant recovery was obtained for a North Georgia man who was riding his motorcycle just across the border that separates Georgia and Tennessee.
-The Defendant made a left hand turn in front of our client and our client was thrown from his motorcycle.
-The collision caused a comminuted ankle fracture, multiple fractured ribs, a shoulder injury and multiple internal injuries.
-Substantial medical treatment and rehabilitation was required.
+The Defendant made a left-hand turn in front of our client and our client was thrown from his motorcycle.
+The collision caused a comminuted ankle fracture, multiple fractured ribs, a shoulder injury, and multiple internal injuries.
+Substantial medical treatment and rehabilitation were required.
 And, while our client was unemployed at the time, his injuries would impact his ability to work in the future.
 Due to the fact we were notified early on, we were able to get to the accident scene within weeks of the accident.
 Information obtained from the police and emergency personnel helped us counter the defense arguments that our client was at fault for speeding and not avoiding the Defendant while she was turning.
 An economist also helped us show what a profound effect the injuries sustained by our client would have on his future earning capacity.

 In another highway negligence case, a recovery was obtained for a client who had suffered serious injuries which ultimately required him to undergo hip replacement surgery.
 The corporate defendant in this case had allowed a truck with defective brakes to continue in operation despite brake indicator light warnings and complaints by the truck's drivers to management.